-The current style of U.S. green card (also known as an I-551 or permanent resident card) expires every ten years, at which time it must be renewed.
-The previous style of green card did not contain an expiration date -- but is no longer considered valid, so it too needs to be renewed.
+The current style of U.S. green card (also known as an I-551 or permanent resident card) expires every ten years, before which time it must be renewed.
+(The previous style of green card did not contain an expiration date, but is no longer considered valid, so it too needs to be renewed.)

 If you did not renew your green card on time, you should do so as soon as possible.
-Don't worry that you have lost your permanent residence -- the green card is merely evidence of your status, and letting it expire does not damage that underlying status.
+Don't panic and think that you have lost your permanent residence itself.
+The green card is merely evidence of your status, and letting it expire does not, in and of itself, damage that underlying status.

-The key thing to understand, however, is that one of your obligations under U.S. immigration laws is to carry a valid green card with you at all times.
+The key thing to understand, however, is that one of your obligations under U.S. immigration laws is to carry a valid green card with you at all times, if you are age 18 or older.
+(See § 264(e) of the Immigration and Nationality Act (I.N.A.).)
 If you are caught with an expired green card, or an old-style green card with no expiration date, you could be prosecuted for a misdemeanor.
-Having a crime on your record can lead to other problems, for example when you apply for U.S. citizenship.
+Having a crime on your record can lead to problems and jeopardize your immigration status, for example when you apply for U.S. citizenship.

 See How To Complete Form I-90 to Renew a Green Card for tips on the paperwork.

-If you are already eligible for U.S. citizenship, you might want to apply for naturalization without renewing your green card first -- a practice that USCIS is not happy about, but has historically allowed.
+If you are already eligible for U.S. citizenship, you might want to apply for naturalization without renewing your green card first.
+This is a practice that USCIS is not happy about, but has historically allowed.
 Once you obtain citizenship, you no longer have to renew your green card or worry about it expiring.

-See Applying for U.S. Citizenship With an Expired Green Card for a discussion on that option.
+See Applying for U.S. Citizenship With an Expired Green Card for a discussion of that option.